Factory Bluetooth Retrofit - Supplement

-But unlike the instructions on BimmerNav that call for tapping the speaker wires from the 54-pin adapter of the TCU while drawing power from the unused cellular booster, this procedure taps the speaker and power wires of the existing DB25 connection, leaving the 54-pin adapter untouched.
-This way, the obsolete DB25 connection is altered instead of the 54-pin adapter, which retains its versatility and may be re-used in other installations.
+Amp installation instructions on BimmerNav call for tapping the speaker wires from the 54-pin adapter of the TCU while drawing power from the unused cellular booster.
+Alternatively, this procedure taps the speaker and power wires of your DB25 connection, leaving the 54-pin adapter untouched.
+This way, the obsolete DB25 connection is altered instead of the 54-pin adapter, which retains its versatility and original wiring, allowing it to be re-used in other installations.

 This approach is more convenient for those whose cars do not have a cellular booster connection or cannot locate it.
 Note this means the ELK-800 will share power with the TCU.
 But the additional power draw represented by the supplemental amp is minimal and will not pose a problem (no blown fuses, etc).
 This approach also does not require any additional wires or splices.

 Purchase the amp on eBay or Amazon after searching by its name.
 Once installed, the ELK-800 requires so little power to boost telephone audio that its volume wheel needs to be set minimally (1/4 turn above OFF), otherwise audio clipping will occur.